February 28, 2016

-The world has all kinds of ideas about what is required to fix its problems, but in this message, Alistair Begg points to the most essential need in the lives of all people.
+The world has all kinds of ideas about what is required to fix its problems.
+In this message, however, Alistair Begg points to the most essential need in the lives of all people.
 In his letter to the Ephesians, Paul wrote of his desire for them to become experientially aware of the power and authority of Jesus Christ.
-Affirming Christ’s supremacy, His authority over the Church, and the security of the Christian in Jesus, Paul proclaimed the hope that can only be found in our risen, ascended, and reigning King.
+Affirming Christ’s supremacy, His authority over the church, and the security of the Christian in Jesus, Paul proclaimed the hope that can only be found in our risen, ascended, and reigning King.

 We read from Ephesians 1:15.
 Ephesians 1:15—Paul’s prayer for the Ephesians, which we’ve been looking at for a couple of weeks now, and we come to the end of it this morning:

 “For this reason, because I have heard of your faith in the Lord Jesus and your love toward all the saints, I do not cease to give thanks for you, remembering you in my prayers, that the God of our Lord Jesus Christ, the Father of glory, may give you the Spirit of wisdom and of revelation in the knowledge of him, having the eyes of your hearts enlightened, that you may know what is the hope to which he has called you, what are the riches of his glorious inheritance in the saints, and what is the immeasurable greatness of his power toward us who believe, according to the working of his great might that he worked in Christ when he raised him from the dead and seated him at his right hand in the heavenly places, far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the one to come.
 And he put all things under his feet and gave him as head over all things to the church, which is his body, the fullness of him who fills all in all.”